Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 When it comes to exercise, choose sports.

-Find a way to fix a 30 minutes exercise into your routine.
+Find a way to fix 30 minutes of exercise into your routine.

 It’s a boost to help you avoid procrastination too.